our-story-media/ourstory-server/README.md

 `build-compact.sh` builds the compact RPi docker image (local version of Drone.io process).

+To build a new Titan version -- one of the following must be run locally to update the cached tar file on S3.

 `uploadtitan-amd64.sh` tags and uploads the Windows x64 Docker tar file.

 `uploadtitan-armv7.sh` tags and uploads the RPi armv7 Docker tar file containing titan-compact.